What Is a CDP for Managers? A Practical Starter Pack

 How a Manager Should Measure CDP Value

 Most CDP projects fail in measurement, not technology.
 Teams measure success by how much data they loaded.
-That is not a value.
+That is not value.
+Value looks like business movement and operational speed:

 If your vendor or internal team cannot map the roadmap to two or three of these outcomes, pause the project and fix the plan.